I see that, at last, there is public discussion of the possibility of having a crime victims compensation fund.

 A few days ago I wrote about neoliberalism, and the bad effects it was having on South African education.
 Now The Antidote tells more about the bad effects it is having on water supplies.

 In 2000, a cholera outbreak around Ngwelezane in rural KZN killed nearly 200 people and infected more than 80 000 others.
 Why the outbreak?
 The government had recently terminated a 17-year-long, apartheid-era supply of free water.
-Those too poor to buy their water found themselves forced to gather it from wherever they could find it, storm drains, dirty rivers, stagnant pools…. hence the cholera.
+Those too poor to buy their water found themselves forced to gather it from wherever they could find it, storm drains, dirty rivers, stagnant pools…. hence the cholera.and

 (Then) Wits academic Patrick Bond is just one of the critics blaming our government for adopting neoliberal economic policies that put profit before people.
 Government is turning basic services like water and electricity into commodities, and then selling them off to the highest bidder.
 From there, it’s a quick step to insist upon a 100% cost recovery model from ‘customers’, regardless of how poor these individuals may be.
 No money, no water.